Top of the page

 One of the first signs of syphilis is an open sore that appears wherever the bacteria entered the body.
 As syphilis spreads, a person may get a skin rash and have other symptoms like a fever, swollen lymph nodes, and weight loss.
 Without treatment, syphilis may cause blindness and nerve and heart problems.

-Your doctor will do a physical examination and ask about your symptoms and sexual history.
+Your doctor will do a physical exam and ask about your symptoms and sexual history.
 You'll probably have one or more blood tests, especially if you don't have sores.
-If you do have sores, your doctor may test the fluid from one of the sores to check for syphilis bacteria.
+If you do have sores, your doctor may take a sample of fluid from a sore for testing.

 At any stage of infection, antibiotics work well to cure syphilis.
 They can't undo the damage already caused by late-stage syphilis.
 But they can help you avoid further problems from the infection.
 You and any sex partners that you may have exposed to the infection will need to be treated.